vkostyanetsky/Fastimer/README.md

 The first parameter is the length of the fast, the second is the start date of this, and the third is the completion date.

-For an active fast, the `stopped` parameter is omitted.
+For an ongoing fast, the `stopped` parameter is omitted.